jonascript/s-cart/README.md

 # S-Cart.
 Demo shopping cart web app written in AngularJS.

-On a mac to setup: (Other OS will have different setup)
+On a mac to setup: (Other OS's will have different setup)

 1. Clone this repository to your machine.